ddev/ddev/docs/users/step-debugging.md

 <h1>Step-debugging with ddev and xdebug</h1>

-Every ddev site is automatically configured with xdebug so that popular IDEs can do step-debugging of PHP code.
+Every ddev project is automatically configured with xdebug so that popular IDEs can do step-debugging of PHP code.

 xdebug is a server-side tool: It is installed automatically on the container and you do *not* need to install it on your workstation.
 All you have to do on your workstation is to add an extra IP address (below) and perhaps add a browser extension or bookmark.